Glossary December 12, 2024

 In this context, it is easy to see how and why the importance of BIM is basically impossible to overestimate.

-BIM technology in details
+BIM technology in detail

 One particular BIM construction meaning describes it as a combination of various “objects” of different size, value and purpose, with their own geometry, attributes, relations, and so on.
 One of the prime advantages of using BIM is consistency – all of the participants of the project work within the same system and with the same project format, with no additional time and effort needed to unify all of the results.